jzonthemtn/big-data-cloudformation/README.md

 ### `nifi-standalone.template`

 This template creates a single EC2 instance running NiFi as a system service.
+Once the stack has been successfully created you can access NiFi at http://public-ip:8080/nifi.

+### `nifi.template`

+This template creates a three node NiFi cluster with one instance per subset.
+Once the stack has been successfully created NiFi will be available at http://public-ip:8080/nifi.